vidaud/seta/seta-doc/docs/user-guide/setup.md

 #### EU Login Authentication

 Open a browser and go to seta-ui [login](/login) page.
 Connect with EU Login account or use a GitHub authentication.
-After that you can open a new tab in the same browser or go to Search API [Search API swagger documentation](/seta-api/doc).
+After that you can open a new tab in the same browser or go to [Search API swagger documentation](/seta-api/doc).

 !!! info